LaGuardia Humanitarian Initiative (LHI)

 LHI College-Wide Committee

-- Tuli Chatterji (English)–Founder and Coordinator
+- Tuli Chatterji (English)–Founder and Director

 - Ellen Quish (First Year Seminar)